SkipPharaoh/js-gladiator/readme.md

 ## Requirements

-- Your `arena.js` and `gladiator.js` files must run without errors.
+- Your `arena.js` and `gladiator.js` files must run without syntax errors.
+If there are errors you can't solve, comment them out and leave a comment explaining what you think is wrong
 - There are 12 tests.
 At least 9 of your tests (75%) must pass in order for the assignment to be considered complete.